 When you have the right tools, cooking at home comes easily.
-Stock your kitchen with the following and you’ll always be prepared to make your next meal at home.
+Stock your kitchen with the following and you’ll be prepared to make your next meal at home.

 POTS AND PANS

 You don’t have to buy a whole set of matching cookware.
 You can pick and choose the best pan for the job from a variety of brands and types.
 Buy fewer, but buy the best you can afford.
 Quality really counts, so choose sturdy pots and pans.
-Thin, cheap metals will warp, dent, and burn both you and your food.
+Thin, cheap metals will warp, dent, and may burn both you and your food.
 Good pans can last for a lifetime of cooking.

-2-quart saucepan with lid.
+- 2-quart saucepan with lid.
 For cooking rice or other grains, making sauces, heating up canned goods and leftovers.

-8-inch nonstick skillet.
+- 8-inch nonstick skillet.
 Perfect for omelets, eggs, or that grilled sandwich for lunch.

-Steamer insert.
+- Steamer insert.
 A collapsible one will fit into a variety of pan sizes.

 A good knife cuts food easier, quicker, neater, and with less chance of injury.
 Most professional grade knives are high-carbon stainless steel; they don’t rust or deteriorate.
 Quality knives will have the metal continuing up through the handle.
 Like good pots and pans, they can last a lifetime.

-Chef’s knife.
+- Chef’s knife.
 8 or 10-inch

-Paring knife.
+- Paring knife.
 4 or 6-inch

-Serrated knife.
+- Serrated knife.
 8-inch, great for slicing bread and tomatoes.

-Box grater.
+- Box grater.
 It’s the most versatile kind of grater, usually with six different grating sizes.
 For just zesting, it’s hard to beat a microplane.

-Vegetable peeler.
+- Vegetable peeler.
 Get a nice one with a comfortable handle.

-Can opener.
+- Can opener.
 The smooth-cut kind opens the can from the outside edge, so the lid won’t fall in.

-Kitchen shears.
+- Kitchen shears.
 Useful for trimming everything from fat from meat to the tips of green beans or snow peas.

 MIXING AND LIFTING

 You don’t have to keep all your utensils in a drawer.
 Find an interesting straight-sided, wide-mouthed container to hold your utensils within easy reach on the countertop.
 Do not use metal utensils on non-stick cookware because they can damage the surface.

-Wooden spoons.
-They’re cheap, so get several.
+- Wooden spoons.
+They’re both versatile and inexpensive, so get several.

-Slotted spoon.
+- Slotted spoon.
 Stainless steel, wood or plastic, for stirring and dipping into hot and cold liquids.

-Spatula.
+- Spatula.
 Get a non-metal one that won’t damage your nonstick cookware.

-Rubber scraper spatula.
+- Rubber scraper spatula.
 For getting out that last little bit.
 Silicon ones can be used for hot stuff.

 - Whisk.
 Great for salad dressing and sauces.
 Also useful for combining dry ingredients in baking.

-Tongs.
+- Tongs.
 Like having hands that don’t burn or freeze.
 Get a spring-loaded one.